-It is not known whether TIVICAY is present in human breast milk, affects human milk production, or has effects on the breastfed infant.
-When administered to lactating rats, dolutegravir was present in milk (see Data).
+Dolutegravir is present in human milk.
+It is not known whether dolutegravir affects human milk production or has effects on the breastfed infant.

-Because of the potential for (1) HIV-1 transmission (in HIV-negative infants), (2) developing viral resistance (in HIV-positive infants), and (3) adverse reactions in a breastfed infant similar to those seen in adults, instruct mothers not to breastfeed if they are receiving TIVICAY.
+Because of the potential for (1) HIV-1 transmission (in HIV-negative infants), (2) developing viral resistance (in HIV-positive infants), and (3) adverse reactions in a breastfed infant similar to those seen in adults, instruct mothers not to breastfeed if they are receiving dolutegravir.